TomasNilsson/wedding-website-react/README.md

 Change the content of the file [src/content.json](src/content.json) to change text, images and other information on the wedding website.

+[Markdown](https://guides.github.com/features/mastering-markdown/) syntax is supported for styling of the text (a [Markdown editor](https://codesandbox.io/embed/markdown-live-preview-reactmarkdown-9v5ek?fontsize=14&hidenavigation=1&theme=dark&view=preview) can be used to simplify editing).

+## Environment variables

 Create a file called `.env` in the root of the project and put the following environment variables there:

 ```